Hosted by site sponsor WebMate.

 10 MP Ultra Wide (4K)

-If you are not certain which iPad Pro you have, the easiest way to identify each is by its Model Number located toward the bottom on the back of each device.
+If you are not sure which iPad Pro you have, a simple way to identify each is by its Model Number; externally displayed toward the bottom on the back of each device.

 Permalink | Report an Error/Typo | Sign Up for Site Update Notices